Skip to Site Header Skip to Main Content Skip to Footer

 Oversleeping, known as “hypersomnia,” occurs when a person sleeps more than nine hours within a 24-hour period, often due to excessive sleep.
 This amount of sleep varies from person to person.
 For example, some individuals may only need six hours while others require a lot more.

-Oversleeping doesn’t affect individuals that need an extra hour or two of sleep and has no impact on those who need the extra sleep after a long trip, staying out late, recovering from illness, or even jet lag.
+Oversleeping doesn’t affect individuals that need an extra hour or two of sleep and has no impact on those who need the extra sleep after a long trip, staying out late, procrastinating, recovering from illness, or even jet lag.
 However, it often serves as a symptom of underlying sleep disorders, including conditions like idiopathic hypersomnia and narcolepsy, which involve excessive sleepiness and difficulty waking up.

 Oversleeping takes place when somebody gets more sleep than their body needs, such as sleeping for 11 to 13 hours each night